YouTube Shorts Algorithm Explained + Tips to Grow in 2025

 New Creators Can Succeed

-We have talked a lot about audience satisfaction, but how do creators who are just getting started survive without an audience?
+We have talked a lot about audience satisfaction, but how do creators that are just getting started survive without an audience?
 YouTube was aware of this challenge and knew there needed to be a different approach.

-So, if you’re a creator or brand that is trying to build your audience, research to see what’s trending, which of your videos have had the most success, etc. You can use analytics tools like YouTube Studio and Metricool to understand how your strategy is working, and how you can improve it.
+So, if you’re a creator or brand that is trying to build your audience, do the research to see what’s trending, which of your videos have had the most success, etc. You can use analytics tools like YouTube Studio and Metricool to understand how your strategy is working, and how you can improve it.

 Conclusions